alphagov/govuk-kubernetes-cluster-user-docs/source/fix-app/index.html.md

 - a configuration problem with the cluster due to some recent change
 - a problem with a controller which might prevent an app's actual configuration from converging with its specified configuration

-If you suspect a problem with the cluster, [contact #govuk-replatforming on Slack](https://gds.slack.com/archives/C013F737737) to ask for help.
+If you suspect a problem with the cluster, [contact Platform Engineering team](/contact-platform-engineering-team.html) to ask for help.

 ## General debugging